diskoverdata/diskover-docs/source_files/index_management_elasticsearch.md

 ___
 ### Elasticsearch Index Management

-Indices can be managed by policy and manually with Elasticsearch.
+Indices can be managed by policy and manually with Elasticsearch using curl from the command line.
+Indices can also be managed using [Kibana index management](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/index-mgmt.html) which is not covered in this guide.

 >Note: For AWS ES/OpenSearch see Index State Management on AWS ES/OpenSearch below.
->Indices can also be managed using [Kibana index management](https://www.elastic.co/guide/en/elasticsearch/reference/7.16/index-mgmt.html).

 #### Elasticsearch Index Lifecycle Management